Lead Time

 Lead Time measures the total elapsed time from when a Jira issue is created to when it is resolved.
 Unlike cycle time, lead time includes the time an issue spends waiting in the backlog before work begins, providing a customer-centric view of delivery speed.

-Why lead time matters for Jira users
+Why Lead Time matters for Jira users

 Lead time represents the customer's experience of delivery speed.
 While teams may focus on cycle time, customers and stakeholders care about how long it takes from requesting something to receiving it.
 Reducing lead time improves responsiveness and customer satisfaction.